vicosanz/ComplexType/README.md

     }
 ```

-Encapsulate incompatible or complex types, you must assign a primitive type and ParseBase in order to work with Dapper and EfCore.
+Encapsulate incompatible or complex types, you must assign a primitive type and a Converter in order to work with Dapper and EfCore.
 ```csharp
     [ComplexType([EnumAdditionalConverters.Dapper, EnumAdditionalConverters.EFCore, EnumAdditionalConverters.NewtonsoftJson])]
     public readonly partial record struct CultureData : IComplexType<CultureInfo, string>